 Twiliner buses are equipped with special seats that can be completely laid flat.
 This patent-pending technology works at the touch of a button and is equipped with a safety system that enables travel in any position.

-All seats are equipped with Wi-Fi and power outlets.
-The buses have a toilet, a changing room and a snack bar with drinks and snacks.
-Each seat includes storage, a folding table, USB charging ports and reading light.
-Water, coffee and internet are included in the service.
+The buses offer free Wi-Fi and power outlets at every seat.
+In the lower deck there is a toilet, changing room and snack bar with various drinks and snacks.
+Each seat has its own storage, a work table, USB ports and reading light.
+Water, coffee and internet are provided at no extra cost.

 Per person, Twiliner includes one suitcase (maximum 23 kg) and one carry-on item (maximum 5 kg).
 These are transported in the luggage compartment.
 At the seat itself there is only space for small bags or backpacks.
 Additional luggage incurs charges.

-Twiliner has developed a restraint system for the lying position that was tested according to company information.
-Passengers must wear seat belts throughout the journey and use a sleeping bag when lying down.
-The company works with various bus companies whose drivers are trained for night driving.
-Two drivers are deployed per journey who alternate regularly.
+The company has developed a safety system for the sleeping position where seat belts and sleeping bags are mandatory.
+Twiliner cooperates with bus companies whose drivers are certified and trained for night routes.
+Two drivers are deployed on each journey who alternate.

-For the next 7 dates with connections, the cheapest offer starts at 45 EUR.
+For the next 7 dates with connections, the cheapest offer starts at 50 EUR.
 Check our connection pages below for all availabilities!